Karey Dornetto: Early life

 Karey Dornetto was born and raised in Charleston, South Carolina.
 Before becoming a writer Dornetto majored in finance at the University of South Carolina.
 After graduating, Dornetto worked for the Bank of America and also had a brief stint working with the comedy group The Perch.
 She relocated to New York City through her Bank of America job and quickly became immersed in comedic writing.
 In New York City, Dornetto began doing stand up comedy and tried her hand at writing for different publications which she found to be quite enjoyable.
 Following her interest in comedy Dornetto sent a selection of her work to agent Matt Rice who landed her a job in Los Angeles writing for South Park.

 Career

 Television

 Most of Dornetto's writing experience is for television shows.
 She has written for South Park (2002), The Jamie Kennedy Experiment (2003-2004), Arrested Development (2005-2006), iCarly (2008), Community (2010-2011), Kroll Show (2013), and Portlandia (2012-2018).
 Dornetto has also written for short-lived television shows such as Dog Bites Man (2006) and The New Normal (2013).
 In 2014 Dornetto appeared on an episode of Comedy Central's Drunk History, where she narrated the story of Babe Didrikson Zaharias.
+She wrote episode 7 ("Blowfish") of Common Side Effects (2025), for which she also served as consulting producer.